Council of Five Elders: Raising Hideyoshi's heir

 Hideyoshi had given ownership of Osaka castle to his son Hideyori in 1594, Hideyori was just one year old at the time.
 Maeda Toshiie was given the order to raise Hideyori in Osaka Castle until he came of age to take his place as Hideyoshi's successor.
 Tokugawa Ieyasu was also charged with the role of guardian of Hideyori, as well as to see to Hideyori being appointed to the role of Regent.
 Ukita Hideie was to be counted on as a loyal member of Hideyori's service.

 Attending to political business

-Ieyasu was appointed by Hideyoshi to act as Regent (Japanese: 摂政 Sesshō) until Hideyori reached maturity and could take his place as leader.
+Ieyasu was appointed by Hideyoshi to act as regent until Hideyori reached maturity and could take his place as leader.
 Uesugi Kagekatsu and Mōri Terumoto were to be informed and consulted on all political matters as advisers.
 The Elders were to deal with the administering of punishment to any person who broke the law.
 All monetary transactions were to be supervised by the Elders, and the elders were tasked with to setting up an account for Hideyori when he came of age.